+WRC-23 Agenda item 9.1, topic b

-review the amateur service and the amateur-satellite service allocations in the frequency band 1 240-1 300 MHz to determine if additional measures are required to ensure protection of the radionavigation-satellite service (space-to-Earth) operating in the same band in accordance with Resolution 774 (WRC-19)
+Review of the amateur service and the amateur-satellite service allocations in the frequency band 1 240-1 300 MHz to determine if additional measures are required to ensure protection of the radionavigation-satellite (space-to-Earth) service operating in the same band in accordance with Resolution 774 (WRC-19)

+CEPT position

 CEPT supports the protection of the RNSS.

 CEPT supports the development of a new ITU-R Recommendation based on the ITU-R Reports to provide guidance towards the implementation of technical and operational measures for the continued use of the frequency band 1240-1300 MHz by the Amateur and Amateur-satellite services in accordance with the RR in order to protect the RNSS.
 CEPT supports that the above mentioned measures to be applied on the use of secondary Amateur and Amateur-satellite services should be based on the results of co-existence studies and measurement campaigns.
 CEPT considers incorporating by reference the new ITU-R Recommendation developed by ITU-R WP 5A.

-CEPT considers the development of a fallback position, e.g. a new WRC Resolution, in case the Recommendation ITU-R M.[AS_GUIDANCE] is not adopted in due time for WRC-23.
+CEPT considers the development of a fallback position, e.g. a new WRC Resolution, in case the Recommendation ITU-R M.[AS GUIDANCE] is not adopted in due time for WRC-23.